nebhead/PlexPostProc/README.md

 I wanted to create a very, very simple script to do the conversion with no frills.
 All seems to be working fine in its current state so I'm happy to share with the world.

-2020-04-02 Update 1: Added some logging and lockfile capability (inspired by (this blog by thatvirtualboy)[https://thatvirtualboy.com/2017/11/28/plex-dvr-postprocessing-script.html]), to try and work around an issue with Plex where it deletes all .grab folders/files after one script completes.
+**2020-04-02 Update 1:** Added some logging and lockfile capability (inspired by (this blog by thatvirtualboy)[https://thatvirtualboy.com/2017/11/28/plex-dvr-postprocessing-script.html]), to try and work around an issue with Plex where it deletes all .grab folders/files after one script completes.
 This obviously isn't a good scenario if we have simultaneous scripts running.

-2020-04-02 Update 2: Converged handbrake and ffmpeg
+**2020-04-02 Update 2:** Converged handbrake and ffmpeg

+**2020-05-05 Update:** Added Plex Transcoder w/NVENC support as an option.
+(Thanks to Plex user /u/cedarrapidsboy for adding)  This is untested on my side, but I've been told it works in the Docker install.

 ## Prereqs
 FFmpeg or HandBrakeCLI